robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/14 - Wireless Networking.md

 | Class 3         | 1 mW   | 1 m   |

 ## Troubleshooting Wireless Connections
-- Wi-Fi analyzers help diagnose wireless problems.
+- Wi-Fi analyzers (e.g., WiFiman by Ubiquiti) help diagnose wireless problems.
 - If multiple devices can't see a network, the issue may lie with the SSID or wireless network, not the devices.
 - Low RF signal can lead to no, low, slow, or intermittent connectivity.
 Try getting closer to the SSID.
 Make sure there are no walls or other interferences in between.
 - **No Connectivity**:
 	- SSID or password might be changed.
+	- If you have a problem with an existing network, it's probably a bad network profile.
+Delete (forget) the network profile and try to make a new connection.
 	- Check antennas and make sure they are standing straight.
 Some WAPs can have different antennas for different bands.
 If a 2.4 GHz antenna is bent, you might get connectivity issues with that particular SSID.
 	- SSID broadcast might be disabled.
 In this case, you need to manually configure the profile that requires the exact SSID, security protocol, and password.
 - **Limited Connectivity**: